leonardo-ra/PI/Setup/README.md

 `git clone git@github.com:leonardo-ra/PI.git`

-**Step 3:** After cloning this repo, begin by installing the required libraries for this project to work:
+**Step 3:** After cloning this repo, start by installing the required libraries for this project to work:

 `pip install -r requirements.txt`